Welcome to the South Island Branch

 The awards aim to acknowledge and applaud the people in South Island property, the crusaders who have paved the way and whose vision will shape our cities and towns for future generations.
 Click here for more information on the Southern Excellence Awards.

 The South Island Branch is managed by Amelia Flynn, an experienced event manager who delivers an oustanding array of local events whilst also providing executive support to the South Island Branch Executive.
-Currently on parental leave until May, Amelia shares the role with our Otago Chapter Manager, Kaaren Dooher, who is steering the ship in Amelia's absence.

-Make sure you say hello next time you attend a Branch event or feel free to drop them a line should you have any topics, speakers or site tours that could make for our next great event.
+Make sure you say hello next time you attend a Branch event or feel free to drop her a line should you have any topics, speakers or site tours that could make for our next great event.

 PO Box 4170, Christchurch 8140